What’s At Stake?

 Upgrade Energy Infrastructure/Regulatory Reform

-Other states around the nation have already acted to update their regulatory structure, and the benefits are apparent.
+These changes allow Missouri to join other states around the nation that have already acted to update their regulatory structure, and the benefits are apparent.
 Not only are jobs increasing as construction starts on projects to update infrastructure, but companies who are looking for locations to place their businesses are taking advantage of friendlier regulatory environments.
-Missouri must do all we can to create the conditions that allow businesses to thrive and create jobs in our state.

 Investments in Smart Grid and Cybersecurity